pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--emic``: No parameters required.
 The main function option.
 - ``--eqtl-file``: See above description.
 - ``--sum-file``: See above description.
-- ``--beta-or``: Indicate whether the coefficients(i.e., betas) in the summary statistics file are conventional odds ratios.
+- ``--beta-type``: Indicate whether the coefficients(i.e., betas) in the summary statistics file are conventional odds ratios.
 If yes, KGGSee will automatically transform the betas and SEs by the natural logarithm.
 - ``--saved-ref``: See above description.
 - ``--out``: Specify the path and prefix name of the output files.
 The main output file is the Mendelian randomization analysis results for causal gene estimation, named ***.mr.gene.txt** or ***. gene.mr.gene.xls**.
 The following